NachtRaveVL/Lepton-FLiR-Arduino/README.md

 This library allows communication with boards running a Lepton FLiR thermal camera module.
 It provides a wide range of functionality from adjustable temperature display mode, fast chip select enable/disable routines, to exposing the full functionality of the thermal camera itself.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might want to ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` is properly defined for any architecture used.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
+Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include Scheduler if on a ARM/ARMD architecture (e.g. Due/Zero/etc.), but usage can be disabled via library setup header defines or custom build flags.
+Dependencies include: CoopTask (alternate to Scheduler, disableable), Scheduler (SAM/SAMD only, disableable), SoftwareI2CLibrary (optional), and digitalWriteFast (optional).

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.